Murder of Kitty Genovese: Victim

 Catherine Susan "Kitty" Genovese was born in the Brooklyn borough of New York on July 7, 1935, the eldest of five children of Italian-American parents Rachel and Vincent Andronelle Genovese.
-Genovese was raised Catholic, living in a brownstone residence at 29 St. John's Place in Park Slope, a western Brooklyn neighborhood populated mainly by families of Italian and Irish heritage.
+Genovese was raised Catholic, living in a brownstone residence at 29 St. John's Place in Park Slope, a western Brooklyn neighborhood then populated mainly by families of Italian and Irish heritage.

 In her teenage years, Genovese attended the all-girl Prospect Heights High School, where she was recalled as being "self-assured beyond her years" and having a "sunny disposition".
 In 1954, after her mother witnessed a murder, Genovese's family moved to New Canaan, Connecticut, while Genovese, who had recently graduated from high school, remained in Brooklyn with her grandparents to prepare for her upcoming marriage.
-Later that year, the couple wed, but the marriage was annulled near the end of 1954 due to Genovese's sexuality as a lesbian.
+Later that year, the couple wed, but the marriage was annulled near the end of 1954 due to Genovese's lesbian sexuality.

 After moving into an apartment in Brooklyn, Genovese worked in clerical jobs, which she found unappealing.
 By the late 1950s, she had accepted a position as a bartender.
-In August 1961 she was briefly arrested for bookmaking, as she had been taking bets on horse races from bar patrons.
+In August 1961 she was briefly arrested for bookmaking.

+She had been taking bets on horse races from bar patrons.
 She and a friend, Dee Guarnieri, were fined $50 each and she lost her job.

 Genovese obtained another bartending position at Ev's Eleventh Hour Bar on Jamaica Avenue and 193rd Street in Hollis, Queens, and was soon managing the bar on behalf of its absentee owner.
 By working double shifts she was able to save money, which she intended to use to open an Italian restaurant.
 She shared her Kew Gardens apartment at 82–70 Austin Street with Mary Ann Zielonko, her girlfriend since 1963; Zielonko died in 2024 at the age of 85.